Belgrade: Economy

 Belgrade is the financial centre of Serbia and Southeast Europe, with a total of 17 e6m2 of office space.
 It is also home to the country's Central Bank.
 750,550 people are employed (July 2020) in 120,286 companies, 76,307 enterprises and 50,000 shops.
 The City of Belgrade itself owns 267147 m² of rentable office space.

 As of 2019, Belgrade contained 31.4% of Serbia's employed population and generated over 40.4% of its GDP.
-The city's nominal GDP in 2014 was estimated at US$16.97 billion, amounting to 859,329 RSD ($10,086) per capita.
-City GDP in 2019 at purchasing power parity was estimated at $52.1bn USD, which was $32,572 per capita in terms of purchasing power parity.
+City GDP in 2023 at purchasing power parity is estimated at $73 bn USD, which is $43,400 per capita in terms of purchasing power parity.
+Nominal GDP in 2023 is estimated at $31.5 bn USD, which is $18.700 per capita.

 New Belgrade is the country's Central business district and one of Southeastern Europe's financial centres.
 It offers a range of facilities, such as hotels, congress halls (e.g. Sava Centar), Class A and B office buildings, and business parks (e.g. Airport City Belgrade).
 Over 1.2 e6m2 of land is under construction in New Belgrade, with the value of planned construction over the next three years estimated at over 1.5 billion euros.
-The Belgrade Stock Exchange is also located in New Belgrade, and has a market capitalisation of €6.5 billion (US$7.1 billion).
+The Belgrade Stock Exchange is also located in New Belgrade.

 With 6,924 companies in the IT sector (according to 2013 data), Belgrade is one of the foremost information technology hubs in Southeast Europe.
 Microsoft's Development Center Serbia, located in Belgrade, was, at the time of its establishment, the fifth such programme on the globe.
-Many global IT companies choose Belgrade as their European or regional centre of operations, such as Asus, Intel, Dell, Huawei, Nutanix, NCR etc. The most famous Belgrade IT startups, among others, are Nordeus, ComTrade Group, MicroE, FishingBooker, and Endava.
+Many global IT companies choose Belgrade as their European or regional centre of operations, such as Asus, Intel, Dell, Huawei, Ubisoft, Yandex,Nutanix, NCR etc. The most famous Belgrade IT startups, among others, are Nordeus, ComTrade Group, MicroE, FishingBooker, and Endava.
 IT facilities in the city include the Mihajlo Pupin Institute and the ILR, as well as the brand-new IT Park Zvezdara.
 Many prominent IT innovators began their careers in Belgrade, including Voja Antonić and Veselin Jevrosimović.